AndrewJBateman/ionic-angular-project/README.md

 ## :books: General info

 * App to view and book places to stay.
-All places listed on the 'discover.page' and clicking on an item navigate to a place detail page using the place id in the browser.
+All places are listed on the 'discover.page' and clicking on an item navigates to a place detail page using the place id in the browser.
-* Places are displayed under 2 list option: 'ALL PLACES' and 'BOOKABLE PLACES'.
+* Places are displayed under 2 list options: 'ALL PLACES' and 'BOOKABLE PLACES'.
 The first place is displayed using an ion-card, the remaining places are displayed using a list with a thumbnail image.
 There is code to prevent the user from being able to book their own places, using a userId matching function to show/hide the booking button.
 * Places can be booked, listed and cancelled.
 * New places can be added as 'Offers'.
 The location of the new place is chosen using the Google Maps API and is displayed in the template using data-binding.
 A photo can be taken to add to the new Place description.
-If there is no camera then there is a file upload button to save a jpeg image.The Firestore Function
+If there is no camera then there is a file upload button to save a jpeg image.
 * Burger side panel added with links to the discover places listings, your bookings and a logout button.
 * Bottom menu with 2 links to 'Discover' (default page upon loading) and 'Offers' that lists all the places available.

 ## [RxJS operators](http://reactivex.io/documentation/observable.html)

 * **general** all operators return observables.
 You have to subscribe to observables.
 * **switchMap** for http requests that emit just one value and for long-lived streams for Firebase real-time database and authentication.
-They do not need to be unsubscribed as they complete after emission. **switch:** because the result observable has switched from emitting the values of the first inner observable, to emitting the values of the newly created inner (derived) observable.
+They do not need to be unsubscribed as they complete after emission. **switch:** because the result observable has switched from emitting the values of the first inner observable to emitting the values of the newly created inner (derived) observable.
 The previous inner observable is cancelled and the new observable is subscribed. **map:** because what is being mapped is the emitted source value, that is getting mapped to an observable using the mapping function passed to switchMap.
 (The alternative operator is mergeMap).
 * **of** used with a single value for an 'emit once and complete' stream.
 * **take** emits only the first n values from an observable (e.g. take(1) emits only the first 2 values )
 * **tap** used to perform side effects.
-Every data value is received from the source, an action is taken on a part of the data then the data passeed on unchanged.
+Every data value is received from the source, an action is taken on a part of the data then the data is passed on unchanged.
 * **map** transforms things.
 It passes each source value through a transformation function then outputs the results, e.g map(x => 10*x).
 * **pipe** composes operators.
 Creates a pipeline of small reusable operators like map and filter.
-* **from** converts a mix of other objects and data types into Observables
+* **from** converts a mix of other objects and data types into Observables.

 ## :books: Ionic Controllers Used